microsoft/pylance-release/README.md

         -   `true` (default)
         -   `false`

+-   `python.analysis.extraPaths`

+    -   Used to specify extra search paths for import resolution.
+This replaces the old `python.autoComplete.extraPaths` setting.
+    -   Default value: empty array

 -   `python.analysis.diagnosticSeverityOverrides`

     -   Used to allow a user to override the severity levels for individual diagnostics should they desire